stratusadv/dandy/README.md

 ## What

-Dandy is a framework for developing programmatic artificial intelligence workflows.
+Dandy is a framework for developing programmatic intelligent bots and workflows.
 It's opinionated, magical, and designed to be incredibly pythonic.

 ## Why